ValentinaMiller/Influence-of-rain-on-image-compression/README.md

 ### Running the code
 1. run `generate_design.py`
     - Argument:
         - Your initials, make sure they are not already used.
-You can do this by going into `output/1/` and check if there already is a folder with your initials.
+You can do this by going into `output/1/` and checking if there already is a folder with your initials.
 If there is one, just change it until there is no folder with this name.
 2. run `mlds_experiment_triads.py`
     - Arguments:
         - same initials you used in 1